 Our history - landing

-1850s: During the 1850s, the gold rush further stimulated the growth of Australia’s eastern colonies so that, by the 1870s, the diversification of industries and services and the demand for skilled labour remained high.
+1850s: During the 1850s, the gold rush further stimulated the growth of Australia’s eastern colonies so that, by the 1870s, the diversification of industries and the demand for skilled labour remained high.

 Further reading: Bradford, T. (2010) ‘Second Chance Not Second Best.
 A History of TAFE NSW 1949-1997.’
 PhD Thesis, Faculty of Arts and Sciences, University of Technology, Sydney.